Office hours: by appointment

 International Journal of Theoretical and Applied Finance 17 (2) 1450012 (33 pages).

-A MatLab as well as a C implementation of Benson's algorithm (by A. Löhne) used to solve the linear vector optimization problems arising in the above paper can be downloaded here [Benson]
+An implementation of Benson's algorithm (by A. Löhne) used to solve the linear vector optimization problems arising in the above paper can be downloaded here [Benson]

 B. Rudloff, A. Street, D. Valladao (2014): Time consistency and risk averse dynamic decision models: Definition, interpretation and practical consequences. [pdf] at optimization online.